janison/theBFG/backlog.md

 I have used `Readme Driven Design` (`RDD`) to build this project.

 > ReadMe
-- remote worker not logs not being received??!

-- remote commands - allow adhoc commands to be run on host? is that too powerful? config via permission?
-  - `thebfg allow remote control` ? or do we already basically allow this and we dont need to call it out
+- fix lookup of vstest, use registry to find valid install locations

 - add authentication option, basic shared keys?

 - allow worker to be downloaded from testarena to you can get workers online easier